 This is one of my very favorite poems.
 I can just imagine my German ancestors living in fear of the Erl-king.
-What better way to begin October than with a German folktale/song/poem, The Erl-King?
+What better way to celebrate All Hallows Eve than with the German folktale/song/poem, The Erl-King?

 Who's riding so late through th' endless wild?